 In this article I will explain why compost is so beneficial for the garden and farm.
 Suitable materials for a thermal compost pile and their carbon/nitrogen ratios will be discussed.
 I will also explain how the heat develops in a pile and finally visual signs of a finished compost.

-The major benefit of compost is that it contains massive amounts of microorganisms that can restore poor soil and bring back a functioning soil food web.
+The major benefit of bio-complete compost is that it contains massive amounts of microorganisms that can restore poor soil and bring back a functioning soil food web.
 It also contains food for soil microbes and supplies plants with nutrients.
-The addition of high quality compost and therefore a functioning soil food web will improve the soil structure, draw carbon from the atmosphere into the soil, aerate and loosen up heavy clay soils, store more water, supply nutrient for the crops 24/7 and provide better drainage.
+The addition of high quality, bio-complete compost will improve the soil structure, draw carbon and nitrogen from the atmosphere into the soil, aerate and loosen up heavy clay soils, store more water, supply nutrients for the crops 24/7 and provide better drainage.
 Healthy, nutrient-dense plants that are resistant to diseases and pests are the end result of good compost.

 The more variety the better!
 Each and every compost ingredient contains its own set of bacteria, fungi, protozoa, dormant cysts, spores and eggs – invisible to the naked eye, but clearly visible at 400x magnification with a microscope.
 The more variety of materials you use the more variety of food supply there is and the more variety of microorganisms will be growing in your pile.

 There are three big groups of compost materials: high nitrogen, greens and browns.

 - High nitrogen are materials like seeds, meat, fresh manure, peas and bean plants and other legumes.
 Their carbon (C) to nitrogen (N) ratio is around 10:1

 - Greens are materials that have been cut green like grass clippings, green leaves, seaweed, food scraps and flowers.
 Their C:N ratio is 30:1

 - Browns are your woody materials like wood chips, bark, brown autumn leaves and straw.
 The C:N ratio of brown material is above 60:1